hbandar/Fall23SE_Group13/proj1/README.md

 ## Part 1

-The corresponding score cards for each of the above projects are uplaoded as CSVs
+The corresponding scorecards for each of the above projects are uploaded as separate CSVs

 ## Part 2